UniMath/agda-unimath/src/category-theory/adjunctions-large-precategories.lagda.md

 ## Definition

-### The predicate of being an adjoint pair of functors
+### The predicate on functors of being an adjoint pair

 ```agda
 module _